 If you’re backpacking and don’t want to camp, there’s a centrally located YHA hostel in Yamba with free Wi-Fi, a bar/cafe and rooftop terrace.

 I hope Yamba’s on your list if you’re heading on an east coast road trip!
-Stay tuned for my next stop: Byron Bay!
+Read my guide to Byron Bay if you’re heading north.